vickyxu2333/Solver-based-on-pyomo/README.md

 # solver-based-on-pyomo
-some exercises of solver using python package 'pyomo'
+some exercises on using python package 'pyomo'